msupply-foundation/msupply_docs/content/coldchain/using_coldchain.md

 ### Sensors

-Sensors is the home screen for the mSupply ColdChain application.
+Sensors is the home screen for the mSupply Cold Chain application.
 You can also access the Sensors screen by pressing the Sensors tab on the bottom left of the screen.

 The status bar displayed across the top of the home screen shows: